“Ohhhhhhh, my poor, poor boobs”

 This doesn’t happen to everyone, but it happens to many first-timers.
 I even have some mommy friends who went so far as to wear a bikini top in the shower to protect their tattered nips from the force of the water.
 A BIKINI TOP.
 IN THA SHOWER.
 Yeeeeeauh.

 The sad truth is that breastfeeding can be hard on your boobs in the beginning.
 Especially because you are nursing two (or more) babies.
 I’m not gonna lie, right after they’re born (and maybe for a while) it will seem like your poor nips never get a break!
-Whether you’re tandem-feeding, nursing one after the other, or nursing one and then pumping for the other, your — ahem — “girls” will be busy.
+Whether you’re tandem-feeding, nursing one after the other, or nursing one and then using a breast pump for the other, your — ahem — “girls” will be busy.
 But if you are prepared (put on your war paint!), you’ll be much better equipped to get through it with ease.

 Taking Care of Your Nipples (it’s very-freaking-important!)